mkuzma96/CSNLP_24_course_project_group_15/README.md

 ## Folder results:

-- results_AWS.ipynb is a script for printing the results of AWS Analyze Expense API model.
+- results_NER.ipynb is a script for printing the results of NER-based approaches: AWS Analyze Expense API and BERT.
-- results_LLMs.ipynb is a script for printing the results of LLMs.
+- results_LLMs.ipynb is a script for printing the results of prompt-based approaches: LLMs.
 - the remaining files with .pickle extension are stored results from running scripts in folder code.